-Arbitration is similar to the court process, but is less formal.
+Arbitration is similar to the court process but is less formal.
 It will not take place in a courtroom.
-Both parties will provide testimonies, are questioned under oath, and cross examined–much like in a trial.
+Both parties will provide testimonies, are questioned under oath, and are cross examined—much like in a trial.

 The arbitrator decides if damages will be awarded or not.
-His or her decision is final and enforceable.
+Their decision is final and enforceable.